Mac Barnett

-Mac Barnett is an American writer of children's books living in Oakland, California.
-He was born in Castro Valley, California and grew up in Castro Valley and Oakland.
+Mac Barnett (born August 23, 1982) is an American children's book writer best known for his advocacy of picture books.
+He has published over seventy works since 2009, consisting of over fifty picture books, graphic novels, essays, and short stories.
+He currently serves as the National Ambassador for Young People's Literature (2025-26).

+Early life and education

-Barnett graduated from Pomona College, where he studied under the writer David Foster Wallace.
+Barnett grew up in the San Francisco Bay Area, and graduated from Bishop O’Dowd High School in Oakland.
+He attended Pomona College, where he studied under the writer David Foster Wallace.

+Career

+Collaboration with Jon Klassen

 Extra Yarn, a picture book illustrated by Jon Klassen, won the 2012 Boston Globe–Horn Book Award and 2013 E. B. White Read Aloud Award.
 It was a Caldecott Medal Honor Book.
 Sam & Dave Dig a Hole, illustrated by Jon Klassen, won a Caldecott Honor and the 2015 E.B.
 White Read Aloud Award.

 He is the co-creator, with Jon Klassen, of the Emmy-award winning children's animated series Shape Island on Apple TV+, based on their Shapes trilogy of picture books.